yankay/llm-d-modelservice/README.md

 helm repo update
 ```

-See [examples](./llm-d-modelservice/examples) for hwo to use this Helm chart.
+See [examples](./llm-d-modelservice/examples) for how to use this Helm chart.